top of page

 This amazing natural phenomenon consists of 16 interconnected lakes and over 90 waterfalls of different sizes.

 Visit the Lakes before or after your Koda Sail tour.
-Contact us if you'd like to do this day trip before your tour

 Image by Milada Vigerova